BayuAdnyanaa/Brain-Tumor-Classification/README.md

 # 🧠 Brain Tumor Detection with Deep Learning (CNN)

-This project leverages **Convolutional Neural Networks (CNNs)** to automatically identify brain tumors from MRI scans.
-By applying deep learning methods, the system classifies images into two categories: **Tumor Present** and **No Tumor**.
+This project leverages Convolutional Neural Networks (CNNs) to automatically identify brain tumors from MRI scans.
+By applying deep learning methods, the system classifies images into two categories: Tumor Present and No Tumor.

 ## 📁 Dataset

-The model was trained and validated using the **BR35H Brain Tumor Detection Dataset** from Kaggle, which provides labeled MRI images of patients with and without tumors.
+The model was trained and validated using the BR35H Brain Tumor Detection Dataset from Kaggle, which provides labeled MRI images of patients with and without tumors.